How the Market System Works

 What Will Be Produced?

-Products and services are provided by businesses, whose main objective is to earn a profit.
-To earn a profit, a business must be able to sell its product for more than what it costs to produce, including compensation to the entrepreneur who started the business, which, in economic terms, is known as a normal profit.
+Products and services are provided by businesses to earn a profit, so a business must sell its product for more than its production cost, including compensation to the entrepreneur who started the business, which, in economic terms, is called a normal profit.

 Normal Profit = Compensation to Entrepreneur